James Greene (Northern Irish actor)

 James Greene (19 May 1931 – 5 January 2021) was a Northern Irish actor who appeared in numerous plays and series on British television over a period of 40 years.
 He often played lawyers, clergymen, army officers and latterly judges.

 Greene was a continuity announcer on Ulster Television from 1959 until 1965.
-He died in January 2021 at the age of 89.
+He died in January 2021 after a short illness at the age of 89.